jordansds/Archipelago_TWW3_Alt/README.md

 ## Installation and setup
  - Install the [Archipelago launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest)
- - Download all .pack files and the .apworld from the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest)
+ - Download the .pack file and the .apworld from the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest)
  - If you're not hosting the session, the host that is generating the multiworld will need the .apworld file, but not the .pack files.
  - Move the .pack files to the Total War Warhammer data directory e.g. `SteamLibrary/steamapps/common/Total War WARHAMMER III/data/`
  - Double click the .apworld and it will be installed to the Archipelago launcher.